Best practices

 Video surveillance is very helpful to detect threats across university campuses, schools, or offices.
 But for obvious reasons, cameras cannot be installed in sensitive areas such as bathrooms.
 Some schools have found that implementing sound detection in bathrooms solves that problem.

-For example, sound detection IoT devices can detect certain keywords such as ‘help’.
+For example, sound detection IIoT devices can detect certain keywords such as ‘help’.
 Within the unified platform, this would alert operators to a possible incident.
 They could then dispatch security personnel to check in on the situation.
 Janitors completing cleaning rounds in bathrooms can also say ‘cleaning done’.
 The unified platform would then log the completion of cleaning, digitizing janitorial processes.

 Detecting illegal dumping across a city